jitsi/jigasi/README.md

 ==================================================

-It is also possible to use Jigasi as a provider of nearly real-time transcription while a conference is ongoing as well as serving a complete transcription after the conference is over.
+It is also possible to use Jigasi as a provider of nearly real-time transcription as well as translation while a conference is ongoing as well as serving a complete transcription after the conference is over.
 This can be done by using the SIP dial button and using the URI `jitsi_meet_transcribe`.
 Currently Jigasi can send speech-to-text results to